wooriapt/jekyll-now/_posts/2018-08-06-Whitelist KYC.md

 **3. The bot will request these fields one-by-one, type your answer and send message to the bot**
 - First name:
 - Surname:
-Ethereum Address - DO NOT USE AN EXCHANGE OR CENTRALIZED WALLET SERVICE
+Ethereum Address:
+ *Do Not Use An Exchange Or Centralized Wallet Service*

  MyEtherWallet, Mist, Ledger, imToken or **Metamask wallet** addresses are acceptable

 - Country of Origin:
 - Country of Citizenship:
 - Country of Residence: